-Analysis: What are the Seahawks’ top 3 needs in the draft?
-And which players might be the best fit?
+Analyzing the Seahawks’ top three needs in the NFL draft and the best players to fill them

 Why this is a need

-It’s been something of a surprise that Seattle has yet to add a receiver this offseason while losing David Moore and Phillip Dorsett in free agency.
-Seattle has reportedly tried, linked to the likes of Marquise Goodwin and Sammy Watkins before they signed elsewhere.
-For now, Seattle has 2020 sixth-round pick Freddie Swain as the presumptive No. 3 receiver behind Tyler Lockett and DK Metcalf.
+It’s been something of a surprise that the Seahawks have yet to add a receiver this offseason while losing David Moore and Phillip Dorsett in free agency.
+They have reportedly tried, linked to the likes of Marquise Goodwin and Sammy Watkins before they signed elsewhere.
+For now, the Seahawks have 2020 sixth-round pick Freddie Swain as the presumptive No. 3 receiver behind Tyler Lockett and DK Metcalf.
 But the Seahawks will surely add some competition for that spot before camp begins, either via the draft or free agency.
-Also, this is regarded as a good draft or receivers, while the early word is that next year won’t be.
+Also, this is regarded as a good draft for receivers, while the early word is that next year won’t be.

 Three players who might fit

 Rondale Moore, Purdue: Moore comes with questions.
 He measured at 5-7 at his Pro Day after being listed at 5-9 throughout his career, and he missed 11 games due to injuries the past two years.
-But he was hugely productive in 2018, has lots of experience playing in the slot, which could make him a good fit for what Seattle needs, and also got his share of carries in college on the kind of Rams-style receiver runs the Seahawks might use more now with offensive coordinator Shane Waldron.
+But he was hugely productive in 2018, has lots of experience playing in the slot, which could make him a good fit for what the Seahawks need, and also got his share of carries in college on the Rams-style receiver runs the Seahawks might use more with offensive coordinator Shane Waldron.

 Dyami Brown, North Carolina: Brown didn’t play a lot in the slot at UNC, but that might be where he’d fit best in the NFL.
 Wrote Pro Football Focus of Brown: “Brown just wins downfield.
 He’s not particularly physically imposing, but he knows how to get open.
 He’s averaged over 20.0 yards per catch in each of the past two seasons.
 His ability to play physically despite being only 189 pounds is a plus at the next level.’’

-Josh Palmer, Tennessee: Palmer’s maybe a little off the radar compared to some other receivers But he measured 6-1, 210 at his Pro Day, played 24% of snaps in the slot in college to show some versatility, and some think his potential is far greater than his college production indicates.
+Josh Palmer, Tennessee: Palmer’s a little off the radar compared to some other receivers.
+But he measured 6-1, 210 at his Pro Day, played 24% of snaps in the slot in college to show some versatility, and some think his potential is far greater than his college production indicates.
 Wrote PFF: “Palmer ran mostly the vertical tree in Tennessee’s offense and rarely got targeted because of it.
 That’s why his 475 yards this past season really don’t do him justice.
 His 81% win rate was the highest of any outside receiver at the 2021 Senior Bowl one-on-ones.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.